eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

 ### Tools Used

 - `Oracle VirtualBox VM` a virtualization software used for creating VMs
-- `Metasploitable2 VM` a VM purposefully configured to have exploitable vulnerabilities, also the target VM for this project
+- `Metasploitable2 VM` a VM intentionally configured to have exploitable vulnerabilities, also the target VM for this project
 - `Kali Linux VM` a VM configured with pre-installed offensive security tools, also the attacking VM in this project
 - `Nmap` a network mapping Linux tool used to scan IP addresses and ports on a network
 - `Metasploit Framework` a penetration testing Linux tool used for identifying and exploiting vulnerabilities on a system